8 Hero's Journey Archetypes Universally Used for a Protagonist

 A character archetype is a character type that serves a specific role in a story and tends to reoccur in myths, legends, and stories across genres, cultures, and time periods.

 In other words, character archetypes are universally understood personalities who serve specific storytelling purposes in their stories.
-In order to be properly utilized, a hero’s journey archetype must fulfill its set purpose while exhibiting new, innovative traits.
+To be properly utilized, a hero's journey archetype must fulfill its set purpose while exhibiting new, innovative traits.

 In a hero's journey, there are specific hero's journey archetypes that your protagonist will cross along the way.